KoRORland/ipa-idrange-analysis-tool/README.md

 python3 idrange-analyse.py < inputfile
 ```

-## What is being done?
+## What does the tool do?

 All the code runs in memory, there are no changes to the input stream.
 - We create an easy-looking table with data from the imput;
-- We check the ranges inputed are not overlapping;
+- We check the ranges inputed are not overlapping or stretch out of the reasonable ID range 1000-2147483647;
-- We propose `ldapsearch`es that will reveal POSIX users and groups that are  outside of the ranges;
+- We propose `ldapsearch`es that will reveal POSIX users and groups that are outside of currently present ranges;
-- We try to porpose suitable RID bases to fill in the missing ones alongside the `ldapmodify` commands.
+- We try to porpose suitable RID bases to fill in the missing ones alongside the `ldapmodify` commands to apply the changes.

 ## Sample outputs
 ```